 NOTE: *International students are ineligible to apply to the DNP program due to U.S. Department of Homeland Security regulations

-- A baccalaureate degree in nursing from an ACEN- or CCNE-accredited school of nursing program
+- A baccalaureate degree in nursing from an ACEN-, CCNE- or CNEA-accredited school of nursing program

-- A master's degree in nursing from an ACEN- or CCNE-accredit school of nursing progam (only applicable for applicants to the Advanced Standing DNP program)
+- A master's degree in nursing from an ACEN-, CCNE- or CNEA-accredited school of nursing progam (only applicable for applicants to the Advanced Standing DNP program)

 - A descriptive statistics course with a grade of C or better